Software Development

 Start here

-This is not a 'work in fintech' workshop but it was born from conversations I have with trading shop recruiters during work socials that I routinely run into who tell me a tale of woe how much harder it has become to find good entry-level candidates from schools so I asked them what would a non-degree candidate need.
+This is born from conversations I had with trading shop recruiters during work socials who tell me a tale of woe how much harder it has become in 2025 to find good entry-level candidates from schools so I asked them what would a non-degree candidate need.

 Their optimal candidate:

-• has a very high standard of code quality
+• has a very high standard of quality

-• knows about the CPU-arch execution pipeline and cache architecture
+• knows about the CPU execution pipeline/cache memory hierarchy

-• knows how their chosen language's runtime works
+• knows their chosen language and can explain it's runtime

-• is at least familiar with writing multicore code/concurrency
+• is at least familiar with writing multicore code or can learn

 • knows what they don't know